rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 Enter machine learning...
 Over the past decade-ish, machine learning has had great success in learning functions that humans have difficulty hard coding.
 It has revolutionized the fields of computer vision, natural language processing, among others.
 Instead of hard coding functions, machine learning algorithms learn functions from data.
 In the next section, we will explore a few recent machine learning approaches to MRI image reconstruction.

 {{<hide prompt="Did you know Terence Tao was one of the pioneers of compressed sensing?" uniqueNum="12">}}
-It turns out Terence Tao's most cited paper is from his work on compressed sensing!
-[Terence Tao](https://en.wikipedia.org/wiki/Terence_Tao) is one of the greatest mathematicians of our time.
+It turns out [Terence Tao](https://en.wikipedia.org/wiki/Terence_Tao)'s most cited paper is from his work on compressed sensing!
 {{</hide>}}

 ## Machine Learning Comes to the Rescue